TechCohort14/TA200-NFAR-Intermediate-Automation/05-conditional-statements.md

 ## Conditional Statements

-In JavaScript, when we need to perform an action based on a condition we use conditional statements.
+In JavaScript, when we need to perform an action based on a condition, we use conditional statements.

 ### `if` Statements

 - `if` statement is used to specify a block of code that is to be executed, if a specified condition is true.

-**Note:** *Remember that Javascript is case-sensitive. `if` should be in lowercase letters. `If` or `IF` will throw angree error.*
+**Note:** *Remember that Javascript is case-sensitive. `if` should be in lowercase letters. `If` or `IF` will throw an error.*

 ```js